ojilles/jilles.net/_posts/2015-02-27-bryan-cantrill-joyent-smartos.md

 Cantrill](http://en.wikipedia.org/wiki/Bryan_Cantrill) I loved his presentation style.
 Bryan is obviously a very smart technologist and overflowing with idea's (or at least, that is how he comes across to me).
-Watching that DTrace video, it looks like his mind wants to say all these insightfull things, his ability to speak barely keeping up with the flow.
+Watching that DTrace video, it looks like his mind wants to say all these insightful things, his ability to speak barely keeping up with the flow.

 So over the years I kept track of his presentations, and luckily Bryan has worked on some very inspirational software throughout the years as the CTO of [Joyent.com](http://www.joyent.com).
-What astonishes me is that so few people have seen either the work Joyent has done (SmartOS, SDC, Mantra, etc) or Bryans presentations.
+What astonishes me is that so few people have seen either the work Joyent has done (SmartOS, SDC, Mantra, etc) or Bryan's presentations.
 Apropos of conversations I have with others in the field, I usually end up sending them a link to one or two videos (whatever feels relevant).
 This happened now so often that this post subjectively aggregates